kyunim100/JL_class/README.md

 # JL_class
+this that .
-This is a class of John Little
+This is my R project folder